marcus-crane/utf9k/content/blog/2026-01-03-managemyhealth-data-breach-recap.md

 [^metacognition]: I assumed this was the name of a healthcare provider but I can't seem to find any obvious web presence for them.

 [^active]: Active here means that the ransom is still pending and the deadline has not been reached.
 I have no idea if there is an official term of art.

+[^versions]: ManageMyHealth are originally a New Zealand company but they also spun up [Australian](https://public.managemyhealth.com.au/) and [Indian](https://managemyhealth.in/) versions of the software.

+[^points]: I promise I'm just being overly explicit so I don't get sued for false claims.
+If I wasn't writing this post on the public internet about a legally questionable topic, I would be a lot more snarky I'm sure.